2021 North-East England shellfish die-off: Investigations

 The Environment Agency has ruled out chemical pollution as the cause of the mass shellfish deaths.
 Dredging was also rejected as the cause of the environmental disaster.
 Environment Agency operations manager Sarah Jennings said, "We've used both traditional and innovative screening methods to analyse samples of water, sediment and crab looking for traces of contamination.
 We’ve screened for over 1,000 potential chemical contaminants but found no anomalies that could lead to an event of this scale."
 The South Tees Development Corporation, who are responsible for the dredging of the Tees, stated that "we continue to follow all legal standards and requirements as is required, including the issued licence and guidance from DEFRA and MMO, who continue to rule out dredging as a likely cause."

 Whilst official direction was that dredging was not the cause of the die-off, many fishermen state that they believe this to be the root cause.
 Defra, which started an investigation in December 2021, stated the die-off was the result of an algal bloom, however, some academics have raised the dredging issue as the shellfish had high levels of pyridine.
-The North East Fishing Collective (NEFIC) crowdfunded a £30,000 study conducted by researchers at Newcastle, Durham, Hull and York universities, who concluded that the levels of pyridine resulted in the mass deaths.
+The North East Fishing Collective (NEFC) crowdfunded a £30,000 study conducted by researchers at Newcastle, Durham, Hull and York universities, who concluded that the levels of pyridine resulted in the mass deaths.
 "Although it is yet to be peer reviewed, the study's early report said tests found pyridine, which is used as an anti-corrosion treatment in marine infrastructure, was "highly toxic" to crabs "even at low levels" and caused twitching and paralysis before death similar to witness reports made at the time of the mass wash-ups."
 Defra rejected the claim about pyridine poisoning, stating that pyridine was present in healthy crabs studied during the same period off the coast of Cornwall.
 They also stated that there was no link between the die-off and any dead seals on the North-East coast.